Convex-Dev/convex-web/src/main/resources/markdown/getting_started.md

   :OK)
 ```

-Using the application is easyL
+Using the application is easy

 ```
 ;; Check current TODOs